theGeorge404/pomodoro-timer/README.md

 ---

 ### Why python :snake:
-The truely question is why not, I choose it for the simplycity that oder languajes don't give I know that `C#` is a lot better but also it seen like hell, so for muy first one I definitly choose python, may be in the future I will change it.
+The truely question is why not, I choose it for the simplicity that oder languajes don't give I know that `C#` is a lot better but also it seen like hell, so for muy first one I definitly choose python, may be in the future I will change it.

 ---